cookiejar/cookietemple/docs/lint.rst

     cookietemple lint <OPTIONS> <PATH>

-COOKIETEMPLE's linting is divided into four distinct phases.
+COOKIETEMPLE's linting is divided into three distinct phases.

 1. All linting functions, which all templates share are called and the results are collected.
 2. Template specific linting functions are invoked and the results are appended to the results of phase 1
 3. Template specific external linters are called (e.g. autopep8 for Python based projects)
-4. `coala <https://github.com/coala/coala>`_ is called in an interactive manner

 The linting results of the first two phases are assigned into 3 groups: